mo-gaafar/wavefront-pathfinding/README.md

 # Wavefront pathfinding maze solver

-Given a pixel map, this algorithm finds the shortest possible path between two points
+Given a pixel map, this algorithm finds the shortest possible path between two points using wavefront algorithm.

+## Features

+* Finds the shortest path between two points
+* Randomly generates mazes
+* Low memory usage and fast execution
+* Can be used to solve any maze

+## Documentation

+The report is available [here](./report.pdf)

 ## How to run